bigchaindb/bigchaindb/docs/server/source/schema/transaction.rst

-transaction.asset
+Transaction.asset
 ^^^^^^^^^^^^^^^^^

 **type:** object

 Description of the asset being transacted.
-In the case of a ``TRANSFER`` transaction, this field contains only the ID of asset.
-In the case of a ``CREATE`` transaction, this field may contain properties:

-transaction.fulfillments
+See: `Asset`_.

+Transaction.fulfillments
 ^^^^^^^^^^^^^^^^^^^^^^^^

 **type:** array (object)

 Array of the fulfillments (inputs) of a transaction.

-See: fulfillment_.
+See: Fulfillment_.

-transaction.conditions
+Transaction.conditions
 ^^^^^^^^^^^^^^^^^^^^^^

 **type:** array (object)

 Array of conditions (outputs) provided by this transaction.

-transaction.metadata
+See: Condition_.

+Transaction.metadata
 ^^^^^^^^^^^^^^^^^^^^

 **type:** object or null

 User provided transaction metadata.
-This field may be ``null`` or may contain any valid JSON payload provided by the user.
+This field may be ``null`` or may contain an id and an object with freeform metadata.

-transaction.timestamp
+See: `Metadata`_.

+Transaction.timestamp
 ^^^^^^^^^^^^^^^^^^^^^

 **type:** string